 A close friend can be a good listener and a source of comfort and support, even if they haven't gone through this themselves.

 There are lots of other sources of advice and support available, including:

-- websites and blogs – such as Hope Again, a website for young people going through a bereavement, where you can find information, read other people's experiences, and add your own; the Winston's Wish and Child Bereavement Charity websites also offer information and advice
+- websites and blogs – such as Hope Again, a website for young people going through a bereavement, where you can find information, read other people's experiences and add your own; and the Winston's Wish, Child Bereavement UK and Health for Teens websites, which also offer information and advice

 - your GP – especially if you're concerned you're not coping, might be depressed, have trouble eating or sleeping, are thinking about hurting yourself, or you're not starting to feel better after a few months: they may suggest you have counselling